GSA-TTS/10x-website/projects/01b-investments-in-benefits-eligibility-v2.md

 ---
-title: Investments in benefits eligibility and delivery v.2
+title: Benefits Eligibility and Delivery v.2
 subtitle: Shouldn't it be easier for eligible people to find and receive public benefits?
 description: The 10x BEARS project is a vision for an empathetic, human-centered world where the public can learn about benefits in a way that reflects their lived experiences, rather than the complexities of bureaucracy.
 excerpt: |-